Acupuncture needles and moxa in Courbevoie

 Applications of acupuncture

-This method, which includes the use of acupuncture needles as well as other tools such as the moxibustion, THE suction cups where the guasha, has the advantage of being able to treat a wide range of diseases.
+This method, which includes the use of acupuncture needles as well as other tools such as moxibustion, suction cups or the guasha, has the advantage of being able to treat a wide range of diseases.

 Here are some examples where acupuncture can be of invaluable help:

-- There pain management : Acupuncture is particularly recognized for its effectiveness in pain management, whether it is back pain, joint pain (knee, neck, tennis elbow…), of migraines or chronic pain;
+1. Pain management : Acupuncture is particularly recognized for its effectiveness in pain management, whether it is back pain, joint pain (knee, neck, tennis elbow…), migraines or chronic pain;

-- There reduction of stress and anxiety : By balancing Qi, acupuncture helps reduce stress and anxiety levels.
+2. Stress and anxiety reduction : By balancing Qi, acupuncture helps reduce stress and anxiety levels.
 Patients often report a feeling of calm and relaxation after a session.
-It also helps in the treatment of emotional disorders such as the depression or theaddiction ;
+It also helps in the treatment of emotional disorders such as depression or addiction ;

-- L'improved sleep quality : Many people with insomnia or sleep disorders find that acupuncture improves the quality of their sleep.
+3. Sleep quality improvement : Many people with insomnia or sleep disorders find that acupuncture improves the quality of their sleep.
 Treatments can regulate sleep cycles and promote deep relaxation;

-- The treatment of digestive disorders : such as irritable bowel syndrome, nausea and vomiting, can be relieved by acupuncture.
+4. Digestive disorders treatment : such as irritable bowel syndrome, nausea and vomiting, can be relieved by acupuncture.
 The latter helps to regulate the digestive system and improve intestinal functioning;

-- For the treatment of dermatological diseases : such as eczema, psoriasis and hives, it can help alleviate symptoms by regulating the body's internal balance.
+6. Dermatological diseases treatment : such as eczema, psoriasis and hives, it can help alleviate symptoms by regulating the body's internal balance.

 Today, acupuncture is widely recognized and integrated into modern medical practices.
 Many health professionals recommend acupuncture as an adjunct to conventional treatments for a variety of conditions.
 For example, it is frequently used in oncology to help manage side effects of cancer treatments, such as chemotherapy-induced nausea.